These are the top fashion trends New York girls are wearing this spring - ExBulletin

 2. Sheer Tops

-TikTok is all about this Intimissi sheer top, but users weren’t the first to push the trend.
-Make your next “head out” a sheer one if you want to feel a little flirtatious, a little sexy, and extra confident.
+TikTok is all about this transparent Intimissi top, but users weren’t the first to push the trend.
+Make your next outing pure if you want to feel a little flirty, a little sexy, and extra confident.

 3. Long Coats